tisogawa/tzdate/README.md

 Tokyo           +09:00  JST       2015-07-01 09:00:00
 ```

+See Customize section to modify the default timezones.

 Type as the following to print the date/time of 9pm, July 15 (current year) in San Francisco.

 ```